Healthy Granola Bars

 Notes

-Add 1/4 cup of your favorite mix-ins, or one of the flavor variations in the post.
+Add 1/4 cup of your favorite mix-ins, or one of the flavor variations below.

 TO STORE: If you prefer softer granola bars, you can store them in a sealable container, at room temperature.
 They will keep well for up to one week.
 If you prefer thicker and chewier granola bars, store them in the refrigerator and enjoy them directly from there.